woodRock/fishy-business/docs/source/thoughts.rst

     * Deeper processing involves elaborative rehearsal, which makes use of existing synapses, rather than training from scratch each time.

 craik1975depth
-    * (Craik 1972) shows that deep processing leads to better recall.
+    * Deep processing leads to better recall (Craik 1975).
     * A brain is able to remember more if we associate semantic meaning and context with the task.
     * For a task, semantic meaning and context can remain static, while new training instances are dynamic.
     * In machine learning, we can combine natural language processing (NLP) with existing tasks for greater model representation.
     * Examples include the combination of metadata NLP and computer vision for image dataset problems like classification, segmentation, detection.

 chase1973perception
-    * (Chase 1973) shows that model representations from domain experts fail on illogical scenarios.
+    * Model representations from domain experts fail on illogical scenarios (Chase 1973).
     * This work shows that the human brain cannot generalize on noise.
     * The analogy provides a concrete example of intelligence in humans that also translates to artificaical intelligence.
     * This is a limitation of existing machine learning models, they struggle to perform well on unseen data.